viktor-nikolov/Zynq-XADC-DMA-lwIP/sources/HDL/README.md

-## Source files of the HW design
+## Source files for the HW design

-These files are intended to be used for the HW design in Vivado.
+These files are intended to be used in the HW design in Vivado.

 | Source file                                                  | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |